Girls to Buy: Box office

 The film was shot in Poland, France and the United Arab Emirates, with a budget that has been kept under wraps.
 The film had the best opening for a domestic film in 2021, racking up 278,000 ticket sales.
 It’s also the second-best result overall, with only the most recent James Bond action film, No Time to Die, selling more tickets during the first weekend of its Polish release: 440,000.
 During the second weekend after the premiere, the movie attracted 602 383 viewers in front of the screens.
 According to the distributor, Kino Świat, "the current box office result of the film classifies it as the biggest Polish hit of the year".
 As of December 2021, the film was screened at cinemas in Great Britain, Germany, the Netherlands, Ireland, Belgium, Luxembourg, Sweden, Denmark, Norway, United States, and Iceland.

 Critical response

 Girls to Buy, which boasts a cast of international male actors, had a great opening weekend.
 It came as something of a surprise, given that the audience for domestic films in Poland kept dropping during the pandemic.
 According to the Polish critics, Girls from Dubai, also known as Girls to Buy, was effectively produced, where most of the scenes shown on the screen were full of beauty, luxury, and glitz.
 In addition, the critics stated that the plot was moving very quickly and efficiently during the first part of the film, while it slowed down in the second part of the movie becoming a bit more chaotic.
-The film is full of genuinely funny dialogues, and numerous erotic scenes shown with care.